 Last Updated: 29-09-2018

-If you want to attach a file to an e-mail using Outlook in Office 365, and the file that you want to attach is stored in a classic SharePoint library, then you may find that it is not possible to attach directly from within the Office 365 Outlook web client.
+If you want to attach a file to an e-mail using Outlook in Office 365, and the file that you want to attach is stored in a classic SharePoint library (i.e. a SharePoint site that is not associated with an Office 365 group), then you may find that it is not possible to attach directly from within the Office 365 Outlook web client.
 As you can see from the screen shot, there is no option to select a classic SharePoint site.
 So how can you send a file to someone by e-mail?
 Below are some suggested solutions.

 1. Share the File Directly from SharePoint